 DocHub delivers a secure, instant-authentication, URL to the Signers of Sign Requests.

 Signers will not need to sign up or create a DocHub account.
 After clicking their instant-authentication URL, they can access, complete, and sign the document with no further verification steps.
 For more information about the signer's workflow and to see a step-by-step animation, see: Receiving a sign request as the signer.

 If a signer missed the first email or didn't complete the request within a given time period, DocHub can optionally deliver up to 3 automated reminders.

-You can opt-in or -out of reminders on a per Sign Request basis.
+You can opt-in or opt-out of reminders on a per Sign Request basis.

-Your default choice and the reminder schedule can be configured from in your Sign Request Settings.
+You can adjust the default reminder schedule that is automatically applied to all Sign Requests in your Sign Request Settings.
 If the document is owned by an Organization, then the default Sign Request Settings of the organization are used (Organization -> Settings -> Sign Requests).